-Five of these twenty times, I bought a business class ticket that did not cost much more than I would have paid otherwise.
+I bought a business class ticket five times that did not cost much more than I would have paid otherwise.
 On flights geared toward leisure travelers, airlines occasionally offer business class tickets for only $50-$100 more one way than an inexpensive economy ticket.
-(I have flown business class three times from Montreal to Cancun for $50-$100 more one way than economy class).
-I have also flown business class after paying a small additional fee at the time of check-in.
+(I have flown business class three times from Montreal to Cancun for $50-$100 more than economy class).
+I have also flown business class after paying a small additional fee at check-in time.

-However, the bulk of the time, I have been scored a better seat from the airline staff after check-in.
-By following a few simple strategies, I believe that a few lucky Fifty-Plus Nomads can follow in my footsteps.
+However, most of the time, I have scored a better seat from the airline staff after check-in.
+I believe that a few lucky Fifty Plus Nomads can follow in my footsteps by following a few simple strategies.

 I don’t usually know why I scored a business class seat.
 But, I suspect it is because I have followed several of these expert-recommended strategies:

 - Mention that you’d like a better seat for a legitimate reason.
 (For example, you need special assistance, have a medical condition that makes it hard to sit in cramped spaces, etc.).
 I would only recommend using these reasons if they are correct.
 If they are not and you’re found out, you may forfeit any chance of getting better seats in the future.

 - Spend lots of money.
 I think I got a better seat once because I bought a reasonably expensive flight and had a minor problem at check-in. ($600 from Portland, Maine to San Jose, Costa Rica).